trentlarson/relay-server/README.txt

 Still to do:
 - ensure different IPs work
 - test scripts
-- approach: route incoming client back to original ServerSocket; or create new ServerSocket for server to reconnect... allow multiple clients with different connections?
 - bash scripts
-- may want to make that abstract main work
 -- help for relay
 - - error level param
 - - add host parameter to Relay
-- remove System.outs
-- wrap exceptions in others
-- remove ???
-- close threads at the end?
-- all connections close when remote client closes
-- if it shuts down, undefined (I do null)

 start 12... pause at 12:30... for ?
 done at 3:17?